refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 };
 ```

-`useMenu` hook returns the menu items according to the resources defined in the `Refine` component.
+[`useMenu`](https://refine.dev/docs/api-reference/core/hooks/ui/useMenu/) hook returns the menu items according to the resources defined in the `Refine` component.

-Refer to the [useMenu](https://refine.dev/docs/api-reference/core/hooks/ui/useMenu/) documentation to learn more information.

-#### Update the Breadcrumb
+### Update the Breadcrumb

 Breadcrumb component is used to display the current page location within a navigational hierarchy.
-We'll update the `Breadcrumb` component to render the `Breadcrumb` component from `PrimeReact`.
+We'll update it to render the [`Breadcrumb`](https://primereact.org/breadcrumb/) component from PrimeReact.

-Refer to the [Breadcrumb](https://primereact.org/breadcrumb/) documentation to learn more information.

 ```tsx title="src/components/breadcrumb/index.tsx"
 import { useBreadcrumb } from "@refinedev/core";